vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

     }
 ```

-In this example, we check if either an Auth0 user has already been created as a result of a payment or if it has been created as a result of using a [Vipps Login Social Connection](./SocialConnectionLogin.md).
+In this example, we check if either an Auth0 user has already been created as a result of a payment, or if it has been created as a result of using a [Vipps Login Social Connection](./SocialConnectionLogin.md).

 ## Link User

 If a user first goes through the payment flow and later wants to log in with Vipps, you should link the users to each other.
 After the linking of the users has been done, only one user will appear in Auth0, but with two identities.
 This can be done using [Actions in Auth0](https://auth0.com/docs/customize/actions).
-You can go to *Actions* -> *Library* and click on *Build Custom*.
-Then you can create a name, and set the trigger to be *Login / Post Login*.
+You can go to *Actions* > *Library* and click on *Build Custom*.
+Then you can create a name and set the trigger to be *Login / Post Login*.
 Press *Create* and fill in the code below.

 ```js
 exports.onExecutePostLogin = async (event, api) => {